LiskHQ/lisk-desktop/docs/EPIC_SPECIFICATION_GUIDE.md

-# Lisk Hub Issue Specificaiton Guideline
+# Lisk Hub Epic Specificaiton Guideline

 Lisk Hub team will gather community enhancement proposals in the backlog of the project.